 Everyone had a great time, enjoyed plenty of snacks, and have already asked about the next one.
 I’d say that makes it a success!

 And, even though my kids think I went overboard, here are a few garden cinema ideas to host an outdoor movie night of your own:

 - Set-up: You will need a screen (could be a sheet, side of the house, or actual projector screen), a projector, and sound system.

 - Comfortable Seating: We laid out a tarp (because several of us are sensitive to grass), then covered it with blankets, cushions, and pillows.
 I also added wooden crates here and there for holding snacks and drinks during the movie.
+If you’re also sensitive to grass, try your options with artificial grass in San Antonio.
 We also rearranged patio furniture and lawn chairs for those not comfortable on the ground.

 - Mood Lighting: Even though we have plenty of ambient lighting from other sources, we still used a few strings of outdoor lights to brighten up the backyard.
 This kept our guests safe when they needed to use the restroom or grab more snacks during the movie.